Registration

 JD Students: If you wish to take a course outside of the law school, you must be a JD student who started their program as a 1L at Emory Law, the course must be a graduate level course, and you must obtain the written permission of that professor.

-Once you have, complete the Request To Take A Non-Law Course form and our office will notify you if your request was approved.
-Different schools have different registration schedules, so we advise you select a backup law class you'd be willing to take/drop later if you are selected for the other class.
-Lastly, please note that any course taken outside the law school will count against your pass/fail credits, and whatever grade you earn will appear on your transcript (just not calculated into your law school GPA).
+Once you have satisfied the above conditions, complete the Request To Take A Non-Law Course form.
+The Registrar’s Office will notify you if your request was approved and will enroll you in the course.
+Different schools have different registration schedules, so we advise you select a backup law class you'd be willing to take/drop later if youare approved to take the non-law class.
+Please note the grade you earn will appear on your transcript (it will not be calculated into your law school GPA).
 For further information or questions, please contact our office directly.

 Graduate Students: Contact your advisor for assistance.